 If your jeans have shrunk a lot more than you can stretch using the lukewarm water sprayer, then you will need to try this method: Put on the jeans that are too tight, (it's ok if you cannot completely zip it up or close the button), fill your bathtub with warm water, and sit in it until you feel that the cotton has loosened.
 When you're done and you can zip up the jeans, close the button, and the jeans feel looser, then hang the jeans to dry on a line.
 Do not put them in the dryer.

-I hope that this easy fixes work for you.
-Old jeans never die, they just fade!
+I hope that these work for you.
+Remember, old jeans never die, they just fade!